voyide/Gyroad/README.md

 Only bottom row pieces can be rotated (at most 2 times each turn).

-When "you" move your PR or PL to the other side of the board it gets removed and you get 1 point, the piece doesn't get removed and no point is given if enemy moves you PR or PL piece to the other end by exchanging positions of pieces.
+When PR or PL is moved to the other side of the board it gets removed and you get 1 point.

-First player to reach 5 points wins, draw if both reaches together.
+First player to reach 6 points wins, draw if both reaches together.